 Adoption Choices of Nevada

-As always, depending on where you live, state law can vary.
-Be sure to research the regulations and requirements within your state when considering and pursuing second parent adoption.
+Depending on where you live, state law can vary.
+Be sure to research the regulations and requirements within your state when considering and pursuing second-parent adoption.
 Also, consult with your adoption agency and/or lawyer for more specific information pertaining to your individual circumstances.
 If you have questions about adoption in Reno, Nevada, reach out to one of our adoption professionals to begin a discussion.